 I bought a new chair for my home office.
 I had the previous chair for twenty years.
 I trusted it.
-I trusted it would hold me.
-Therefore, I had no anxiety in regard to it.
+I knew it would hold me.
+Therefore, I felt no anxiety when I thought about sitting on it.

-Where there is trust, there is an absence of anxiety.
+Trust and anxiety do not live together.
+The more trust, the anxiety.
+To purely trust would be to be anxious for nothing.
 It would be contradictory to say, "I trust the chair I'm sitting in, but am afraid it won't hold me."
 Where there is trust, there is no fear.

 There are objects of significant trust, and objects of insignificant trust.
 Objects of significant trust affect us; objects of insignificant trust have no effect.
 I may not trust the motives of the present King of France (nonexistent anyway), but my mistrust does not cause me anxiety or fear, because I am unaffected by his actions.
 I place no trust in the present King of France.
 But, my mistrust of our economy can cause me to wonder whether or not I will have sufficient funds to meet my needs in retirement.

 This can breed anxiety and fear.
 To not have control over an object of significant trust causes fear.
+The more a person needs to be in control the less their capacity to trust.
 The person who is mostly filled with anxiety and fear is the person who does not *trust, or whose trust is misplaced.